 North Koreans Abroad: Labor Rights and the Democratic People's Republic of Korea

 People for Successful COrean REunification (PSCORE) has prepared the following written statement related to Human Rights in the Democratic People's Republic of Korea (DPRK) for the United Nations Human Rights Council (UNHRC) related to items three and four on the standing agenda.
 The UN Security Council and International Community has recognized, documented, and sought to address the atrocious human rights violations in the DPRK, culminating in an extensive report in 2014 released by the Commission of Inquiry on Human Rights in the DPRK and stricter sanctions targeting the DPRK government.
 However, PSCORE urges the UNHRC and member states to address a related and pressing matter: labour rights violations committed by the DPRK in the territories of an estimated 16 participating states.
-Coercively exporting around 100,000 of its citizens as migrant workers, primarily to Russia, China, the Middle East, and Southeast Asia, but also to European countries like Poland and Malta the DPRK effectively evades targeted sanctions and violates international labour laws.
+Coercively exporting around 100,000 of its citizens as migrant workers, primarily to Russia, China, the Middle East, and Southeast Asia, but also to European countries like Poland and Malta, the DPRK effectively evades targeted sanctions and violates international labour laws.
 This is a matter that PSCORE urges the UNHRC and member states to address immediately.
 This statement begins by contextualizing these labour rights violations within an international law framework, then presents a more detailed description of specific violations, and ends with recommendations for the UNHRC and member states.

 International Law